 All students at MBS will receive a MBS-Populi username and password.
 This is determined at the time of an online application.
-If you have any difficulty with your password or your login credentials, please contact Keith Reed, Director of Ministry Support, (keithreed@mbseminary.ca).
+If any difficulty with a password or login credentials is experienced, please contact Keith Reed, Director of Church Equipping (keithreed@mbseminary.ca) for assistance.